jerphaes/believer/Readme.md

 #### The column class method
 Defines the mapping between a Ruby object attribute and a Cassandra column.
 Also defines a getter and setter attribute with the same name.
 The second argument is a Hash, which support the following keys:
 * type: the data type.
-Supported are: :string, :integer, :float, :timestamp
+Supported values are: :string, :integer, :float, :timestamp, :time
+* cql_type: the CQL data type.
+For type determination, you must include either or both the :type or the :cql_type options.

 #### The primary_key class method
 Sets the primary key columns of the class.
 In a situation where you're only querying data, you don't need to set this.
 However, if you rely on object equality somewhere in your application, it is advisable to set the primary key, as the primary key values are used in the Believer::Base.eql? method.

+If you wish to use a partition key consisting of multiple columns, use an array as the first part of the primary_key list:

+    class Song
+        ...
+        primary_key [:artist, :album], :name, :...
+        ...
+    end

 ### Query your class
 The following methods can be used to query class instances.